 COMMUNICATION KEY: BE PRESENT

-This means both ‘physically’ and mentally!
+Showing up in your communication means both ‘physically’ and mentally.
 You want to listen to your followers so that you can provide exactly what they’re asking for and need.
 No guessing required.

 COMMUNICATION KEY: SHOW THE REAL YOU